JP-Cheng/CarRentingApp/readme.md

 ## Using App

 ### setup
-Replace the following IP address by the IP address of the [blockchain backend][1]:
+Replace the following IP address by the IP address of the blockchain backend:

 1. Line 37 in `./container/RatingPage.js`;
 2. Line 46, 64, 84 in `./container/carlist.js`;